-Despite its simplicity, there are several variables to explore when making pesto.
-Read those who wax poetic on proper pesto, and you'll usually encounter the following criteria around the ingredients and process:
+Despite its simplicity, there are several variables to explore when making pesto alla genovese.
+Read those who are dogmatic about proper pesto, and you'll usually encounter the following criteria around the ingredients and process:

-- First, there's the basil itself; do it right, and that basil should be freshly picked from the Ligurian hillsides when the leaves are small and the basil plants are flowering.
+- First, there's the basil itself.
+If you do it the most traditional way, that basil should be freshly picked from the Ligurian hillsides, when the leaves are small and the basil plants are flowering.
 Obviously, that's out of the question for most of us.

-- Then there's the cheese: Parmigiano-Reggiano and Pecorino Fiore Sardo, and preferably not the sharper, saltier, tangier (and much more widely available) Pecorino Romano that many recipes in the Unites States call for.
+- Then there's the cheese: Parmigiano-Reggiano and/or pecorino fiore sardo, and preferably not the sharper, saltier, and tangier (and much more widely available) Pecorino Romano that many recipes in the United States call for.

 - The nuts are typically pine nuts, though some recipes will substitute walnuts.
-And most recipes call for them untoasted.
+Most recipes call for them to be untoasted.

-- Lastly, there's the method: should you use a mortar and pestle, as tradition dictates, or go the easy route and whip it up in a food processor?
+- Last, there's the method: Should you use a mortar and pestle, as tradition dictates, or go the easy route and whip it up in a food processor?

-I also found, on an Italian website, some necessary "attitudes" when making pesto:
+I also found, on an Italian website, some necessary "attitudes" for making pesto: